 - Resolution of symptoms can start within 24 hours but may require a few weeks of treatment to fully resolve.

-Two months later, the child was seen in paediatric outpatients running and jumping in the consulting room.
-They subsequently had an appointment with the dieticians who discussed dietary changes with the family and ensured that all calorie and nutrient requirements were being met.
-The child continued to have a restricted diet and will therefore need a multivitamin supplement long term.
+Two months later, the child was seen by paediatric outpatients running and jumping in the consulting room.
+They subsequently had an appointment with the dieticians, who discussed dietary changes with the family and ensured that all calorie and nutrient requirements were met.
+The child continued to have a restricted diet and will need a long-term multivitamin supplement.

-Scurvy is a preventable, easily treatable disease which due to its non-specific symptoms is often misdiagnosed or carries a delay in diagnosis, with patients presenting to healthcare professionals on multiple occasions.
-A good nutritional history is key to diagnosis.
+Scurvy is a preventable, easily treatable disease that, due to its non-specific symptoms, is often misdiagnosed or carries a delay in diagnosis, with patients presenting to healthcare professionals on multiple occasions.
+An excellent nutritional history is critical to diagnosis.

 Selected references on scurvy

 Agarwal A, Shaharyar A, Kumar A et al. Scurvy in pediatric age group- A disease often forgotten?
 Journal of clinical orthopaedics and trauma.
 2015; 6(2): 101-7 https://doi:10.1016/j.jcot.2014.12.003